One of the best day trips from Rome is to Veio, the last Etruscan city that surrendered to the new conquerors’ fury, Rome’s “last big enemy”.

-This being said, I feel it is such a shame that the civilization prior to the Romans in Central Italy has been wiped out by the mighty new dynasties of divine origins, and their existent remains so poorly represented today in the Italian capital and its surroundings.
+It is such a shame that the civilization prior to the Romans in Central Italy has been wiped out by the mighty new dynasties of divine origins, and their existence remains so poorly represented today in the Italian capital and its surroundings.

 The city of Veio (Veii for the Romans) controlled a huge territory, from northeastern Sabina area to Cerveteri, another great Etruscan city on the northwest, while on the south it included all the territories along the right bank of the Tiber River, from today’s districts of the Gianicolo, Trastevere, the Vatican up to Monte Mario hill.

 There are many Etruscan remains in Rome, even along Via Flaminia, but certainly they are not as well preserved as the Roman ruins themselves, the ones with divine origins, just to make it clear.
 Veio has been the very last Etruscan city to surrender to Roman power, and the conflict between the two started with their obvious attempts to control the trade landing along the Tiber River that at the time was pivotal to delivering food supplies to men and animals.

 Most Etruscan cities refused to help Veio against Rome, and finally, after a lengthy war and endless massacres, in 396 BC Etruria’s last stronghold fell at the hand of emperor Marco Furio Camillo, leaving Rome free to conquer the rest of central and southern Italy.